 Post In the Right Places

 Most online real estate listing sites are easy to use, but the easiest and best option is to syndicate your property listing to multiple sites at a time.
 Syndicating will make sure your property listing is getting to all of the most important rental sites while saving you time as you only have to do it once.
 Learn how to market and syndicate your properties here.
-Don’t forget about using other sources like social media or Craigslist – sharing your listing on social networks will allow others to share it and increase reach to then increase applicants and, of course, fill your rental property.
+Don’t forget about using other sources like Facebook Marketplace, Craigslist, and other social media sites – sharing your listing on social networks will allow others to share it and increase reach to then increase applicants and, of course, fill your vacancy.